daniel-harrison-cko/checkout-web-payment-demo/scripts/octopusAPIWrapper/README.md

-# Seq API Wrapper v2.0.0
+# Octopus API Wrapper v1.0.0

 The aim of this script is to automate the creation of Octopus Elements related to a new service.
 These include `Groups` and `Projects`